akshayarav/FitnessAI/README.md

 # FitnessAI
 A Full Stack Application created for fun and as a learning experience!
-FitnessAI connects ChatGPT to an interactive UI, generating and displaying custom workout plans based on user inputs.
+FitnessAI connects ChatGPT to an interactive UI, generating and displaying custom workout plans based on user inputs, and also has a built in chat feature to talk with an AI fitness coach.

 This project is currently in development with more features to be added